To print this booklet simply use the print feature on your computer like you would print any other document.

 2000 Steve Highlander & Crossroads Ministries All rights reserved.

-Permission granted to download and distribute this article free of charge for personal use, provided contents
+Permission granted to download and distribute this article free of charge for personal use or group Bible study, provided contents

 remain unchanged, my name and copyright information remain on it.
 For reprint rights please email the author.